-Degrees of exercise intolerance can vary: it can exhibit itself after the mildest exertions or require more sustained effort to be recognized.
-Likewise, it can afflict the sufferer during exercise or later.
+Degrees of exercise intolerance can vary: It can exhibit itself after the mildest exertions or require more sustained effort to be recognized.
+Likewise, it can afflict someone during exercise or later.
 Learning to identify its signs is essential.

 Insufficient Heart Rate